forrestjgq/lsp/thread/pwpt/pthread.md

 Although "thread evaporation" is sometimes useful, most of the time your process will outlive the individual threads you create.
 To be sure that resources used by terminated threads are available to the process, you should always detach each thread you create when you're finished with it.
 Threads that have terminated but are not detached may retain virtual memory, including their stacks, as well as other system resources.
 Detaching a thread tells the system that you no longer need that thread, and allows the system to reclaim the resources it has allocated to the thread.

 If you create a thread that you will never need to control, you can use an attribute to create the thread so that it is already detached.
-(We'll get to attributes later, in [[Section 5.2.3](#5.2.3).](#5.2.3.))
+(We'll get to attributes later, in [Section 5.2.3.](#5.2.3.))
 If you do not want to wait for a thread that you created, and you know that you will no longer need to control that thread, you can detach it at any time by calling **pthread\_detach**.
 A thread may detach itself, or any other thread that knows its **pthread\_t** identifier may detach it at any time.
 If you need to know a thread's return value, or if you need to know when a thread has completed, call **pthread\_join**.
 The **pthread\_join** function will block the caller until the thread you specify has terminated, and then, optionally, store the terminated thread's return value.
 Calling **pthread\_join** detaches the specified thread automatically.

 As we've seen, threads within a process can execute different instructions, using different stacks, all at the same time.
 Although the threads execute independently of each other, they always share the same address space and file descriptors.
 The shared address space provides an important advantage of the threaded programming model by allowing threads to communicate efficiently.